Digital euro

 - Increasing financial inclusion and

-- Promoting competition in payments services.
+- Promoting competition in payments services and

 For the Eurosystem, the issuance of a digital euro could support the wider policy objectives of the European Union including the digitalisation of the European economy and fostering the international role of the euro.
 A digital euro could also help to tackle specific monetary concerns by responding to the declining use of cash as a means of payment and ensuring the normal provision of payment services.